Data visualization with Matplotlib

 When plotting with Matplotlib, it is useful to know and understand that there are two approaches even though the reasons of this dual approach is outside the scope of this lesson.

-• The more modern option is an object-oriented interface (the fig and ax objects can be configured separately and passed around to functions):
+• The more modern option is an object-oriented interface or explicit interface (the fig and ax objects can be configured separately and passed around to functions):

 import matplotlib.pyplot as plt